Apni Jung

 Apni Jung (translated means ‘Our Fight’ in Hindi) is an NRAS initiative that aims to support people with RA from the UK South Asian communities by providing accessible educational resources, mostly in video or podcast format, and in different languages such as Hindi, Punjabi, Urdu, to enable better understanding about RA and how to live with and self-manage their disease well between consultations with their rheumatology team.

-Please note that whilst the videos in this Apni Jung area are in Hindi or Punjabi, you can convert most of the content on our website to Hindi, Punjabi or Urdu by going to the bottom right corner of the website and selecting the relevant flag.
+Please note that whilst the majority of the videos in this Apni Jung area are in one of the above three languages (not all three for every video except the 15 min. exercise videos), you can convert most of the written content on our website (excluding videos) to Hindi, Punjabi or Urdu and additionally into Bengali and Gujurati by going to the bottom right corner of the website and selecting the relevant flag.

 What is Apni Jung?